The Northern Song Period (AD 960 - 1127)

 The imperial exams tested their takers' knowledge of historical texts, classical literature and Confucian writings.
 Test takers further had to recite texts from memory, compose original works of poetry and prove their aptitude to write in elegant literary style.
 They also had to prove their ability to apply their learned knowledge to deal with problems in government and administration.

-At first, the imperial exams were organised on 2 different levels, locally and by the central imperial government.
+At first, the imperial exams were organised on two different levels, locally and by the central imperial government.
 Later, a third provincial level was added in between.
-These 3 different exams were held in succession every 3 years (first locally, then at the provincial level and finally the imperial level at the capital).
+These three different exams were held in succession every three years (first locally, then at the provincial level and finally the imperial level at the capital).

 In theory, almost every man (with the above mentioned exceptions) could attain the elite status of being regarded as an educated gentleman (belonging to the shi class) by virtue of taking the imperial examinations.
-Altogether, it is estimated that between 5 and 6 percent of the Chinese population (including the families of these educated gentlemen) belonged to this educated elite.
+Altogether, it is estimated that between five and six percent of the Chinese population (including the families of these educated gentlemen) belonged to this educated elite.

 After the importance of the imperial examinations was raised during the early 11th century, they very quickly became the center of the cultural life of educated gentlemen, which would remain so until the early 20th century.
 The 11th century became a period of great intellectual ferment, when the class of the literati began to question and search for its proper role in government, society and culture.

 After having passed the first level of the imperial exams, an individual would suddenly find himself in a leadership position at the local level.
 The power and influence that could be obtained by passing the highest imperial level was enormously greater.
 The few individuals who attained this highest level of scholarly achievement by passing the imperial level exam were henceforth regarded as jinshi ("presented gentlemen" or "presented scholar").Song dynasty painting by Yan Liben of scholars collating classic texts